Skip to main content

 • Performing an authentication assessment and implementing multi-factor authentication for all critical systems and applications

-To help prevent or mitigate the potential effects of a ransomware attack and to prepare for their next IT examination, banks should review the report regarding the ransomware lessons learned by banks that suffered an attack and complete the updated R-SAT by using the following link to access these resources: https://www.csbs.org/ransomware-self-assessment-tool
+To help prevent or mitigate the potential effects of a ransomware attack and to prepare for their next IT examination, banks should review the report regarding the ransomware lessons learned by banks that suffered an attack.
+Complete the updated R-SAT by using the following link to access these resources: https://www.csbs.org/ransomware-self-assessment-tool

 In an era dominated by technology, the financial sector faces a growing menace in the form of cyberattacks.
 Credit unions, along with their members’ sensitive data, have become prime targets for cybercriminals.
 To safeguard against these evolving threats, credit unions must proactively fortify their cybersecurity defenses.